 This statement is in line with what he mentioned back in his 1891 New York lecture:

 “The discharge of a condenser affords us a means of obtaining frequencies far higher than are obtainable mechanically.”
 6

 So Tesla used condenser discharges as a way to generate the high frequency oscillating currents he used in many of his famous experiments and lectures, as well as undamped or continuous waves, which played an important role in radio transmission.
 On top of that, these disruptive discharges also enabled extreme power magnification:

-It is not entirely clear to me where the (4 x 104)2 comes from, but the underlying idea makes sense: you “slowly” fill up a bucket of water [capacitor], and then release all of the water nearly instantaneously [disruptive discharge], creating a massive water pressure [voltage] much greater than the pressure of the water pump [power source].
+It is not entirely clear to me where the (4 x 104)2 comes from (see comments section below this post for some possible explanations), but the underlying idea makes sense: you “slowly” fill up a bucket of water [capacitor], and then release all of the water nearly instantaneously [disruptive discharge], creating a massive water pressure [voltage] much greater than the pressure of the water pump [power source].

 And according to Tesla, the effects of these discharge currents “are entirely different” than those produced by regular AC.
 In Tesla’s words: